HynDuf/dotfiles/README.md

 This was made for a `1920x1080` and `75` dpi screen.

-Most programs can be installed and used easily by following guides from their own github (I already added as many links as possible).
+Most programs can be installed and used easily by following guides from their own GitHub (I already added as many links as possible).
 Some other harder ones I'll state below.

 <h2></h2>